-- 1. Uber is a tech company whose mobile app allows users to submit a trip request which is then fulfilled by an Uber driver.
-During snow storms and other instances of extreme weather, the Uber is known to raise its prices dramatically (For more details, see the optional reading by Evans.)
-Why is this thought to be price gouging?
-Why is price gouging commonly thought to be immoral? - 2.
-In sections 4A and 4B, Zwolinski attempts to refute the arguments against price gouging.
+- 1. What is price gouging?
+Why is it commonly thought to be immoral? - 2.
+In sections 4a and 4b, Zwolinski attempts to refute the arguments against price gouging.
 How does he respond to these arguments? - 3.
-In sections 4c, 4D, and 4E, Zwolinski attempts to show that price gouging is actually morally permissible.
-What are his arguments? - 4.
-Can Zwolinski's arguments be used to defend Uber's surge pricing?
+In sections 4c, 4d, and 4e, Zwolinsky attempts to show that price gouging is actually morally permissible.
+What are his arguments?